marwan-belgueddab/homelab/README.md

 ### Before you Start

-* You need to have proxmx installed in one or multiple nodes.
+* You need to have proxmox installed in one or more nodes.
 Ideally you have setup all nodes with the same password.
 * Make sure to update the `inventory.yml` to reflect your current proxmox configuration.
 * Put all nodes that needs to be in a cluster in the same group.
 In my case, I called it `pve`
 * Refer to the Ansible documentation to learn about how you can define the inventory at your liking: https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups